 Every society establishes a regulation of the relationships of visibility.
 In traditional societies, one of the privileges of power is a privilege of active attention: seeing everyone without being able to be seen or without having to be seen.
-The emotion of many stories about emperors, popes or caliphs who disguised themselves in order to mix with the people and thus discover the state of public opinion is not due to the tensions of spy craft that they contain, but depends precisely on those fathers of the nation not being known.
-The great authorities of the past were recognized by their weapons, crowns, robes, insignia or musical fanfare, but barely by their faces.
+The affecting power of many stories about emperors, popes or caliphs who disguised themselves in order to mix with the people and thus discover the state of public opinion is not due to the tensions of spycraft that they contain, but depends precisely on those fathers of the nation not being known.
+The great authorities of the past were recognised by their weapons, crowns, robes, insignia or musical fanfare, but hardly by their faces.
 The king was never naked.
 For modern political careers, on the other hand, the key is in having a privilege of passive attention: being seen by everyone without being able to see or without having to see.
-A contemporary emir no longer needs to camouflage himself; he can visit his territories every afternoon in order to be recognized, without the inconvenience of immediate contact with the people.
-This is possible courtesy of the means of political communication, whose relevance consists fundamentally of their being the current distributors of the relations of visibility.
-Nowadays an anecdote of an authority figure camouflaged among the people would be impossible.
-Power resides in the face and that is why the paraphernalia that used to accompany authorities has fallen into disuse; the abandonment of these signals is due more to their uselessness than to the modesty of those who have chosen to do without them.
+A contemporary emir no longer needs to camouflage himself; he can visit his territories every afternoon in order to be recognised, without the inconvenience of immediate contact with the people.
+This is possible due to the means of communication, whose political relevance consists fundamentally in their being the current distributors of the relations of visibility.
+Nowadays an anecdote about an authority figure camouflaged among the people would be impossible.
+Power resides in the face and that is why the paraphernalia that used to accompany authorities has fallen into disuse; the abandonment of those signifiers is due more to their uselessness than to the modesty of those who have chosen to do without them.